aiven/aiven-operator/docs/docs/api-reference/postgresql.md

 - [`public_access`](#spec.userConfig.public_access-property){: name='spec.userConfig.public_access-property'} (object).
 Allow access to selected service ports from the public Internet.
 See below for [nested schema](#spec.userConfig.public_access).
 - [`recovery_target_time`](#spec.userConfig.recovery_target_time-property){: name='spec.userConfig.recovery_target_time-property'} (string, Immutable, MaxLength: 32).
 Recovery target time when forking a service.
 This has effect only when a new service is being created.
 - [`service_to_fork_from`](#spec.userConfig.service_to_fork_from-property){: name='spec.userConfig.service_to_fork_from-property'} (string, Immutable, MaxLength: 64).
 Name of another service to fork from.
 This has effect only when a new service is being created.
-- [`shared_buffers_percentage`](#spec.userConfig.shared_buffers_percentage-property){: name='spec.userConfig.shared_buffers_percentage-property'} (number).
+- [`shared_buffers_percentage`](#spec.userConfig.shared_buffers_percentage-property){: name='spec.userConfig.shared_buffers_percentage-property'} (number, Minimum: 20, Maximum: 60).
 Percentage of total RAM that the database server uses for shared memory buffers.
 Valid range is 20-60 (float), which corresponds to 20% - 60%.
 This setting adjusts the shared_buffers configuration value.
 - [`static_ips`](#spec.userConfig.static_ips-property){: name='spec.userConfig.static_ips-property'} (boolean).
 Use static public IP addresses.
 - [`synchronous_replication`](#spec.userConfig.synchronous_replication-property){: name='spec.userConfig.synchronous_replication-property'} (string, Enum: `quorum`, `off`).
 Synchronous replication type.
 Note that the service plan also needs to support synchronous replication.
 - [`timescaledb`](#spec.userConfig.timescaledb-property){: name='spec.userConfig.timescaledb-property'} (object).
 TimescaleDB extension configuration values.
 See below for [nested schema](#spec.userConfig.timescaledb).